 - Inside waistband casings, if not being sewn over at the base

-Again, because this is a lightweight elastic, it’s not well suited for heavyweight fabrics.
+Again, because this is often a lightweight elastic, it’s not best suited for heavyweight fabrics.

 - Inside casings when the elastic needs to be sewn over at the base (athletic wear, for instance)

 - Sewn directly into sleeve hems or waistbands (example: flannel pajama pants)

 - When stitching elastic directly to the fabric or when the elastic will touch the body

 3. Woven Elastic

 Woven elastic, or no-roll elastic, is stronger than both knit and braided elastic and works best in medium-weight or heavy-weight fabrics.

 As the name suggests, fibers are woven together in this type of elastic to produce a final product that also does not narrow when stretched.
 Like knit elastic, it will also not lose its elasticity when being stitched through.

 Because it does not roll, it works great in casings where braided or knit elastic would tend to roll and turn over on itself.

 Woven elastic also comes in different fun colors and is great for decorative, exposed waistbands.
 I’m really excited to turn the silver woven elastic below into a fun girl’s skirt soon.